boolean-uk/react-address-book/README.md

 5. Run json-server through a new terminal: `json-server --watch db/db.json`

 ## Requirements
-- A user can **view a list of contacts** when the app loads.
+- A user can **view a list of contacts** at "/" when the app loads.
 	- Each contact should shown first name and last name
 	- The list of contacts should be retrieved from the database
-- A user can **create a contact** via a form when the "New Contact" button is clicked
+- A user can **create a contact** at "/contacts/new" via a form when the "New Contact" button is clicked
 	- The created contact should have:
 		- first name
 		- last name